Mexican-American women's fashion

-Fashion is known to be a form of expression throughout many cultures, just like the Mexican American culture.
-Over the decades Mexican American women's fashion evolved to celebrate beauty and fashion standards of the day.
-However, such evolution wasn't often well seen by society, instead it was often deemed non-normative or un-American.
-This style evolution started in the 1920s with American influence creating the Pelonas, the 1940s when the Pachuca culture came to be, and later evolved into the Chicanas in the 70s and the Cholas in the 90s.
+Mexican American women's fashion has greatly evolved across the decades as a form of cultural expression shaped by social, political, and historical conditions.
+These styles celebrate beauty and fashion, while also functioning as a form of resistance and self-expression.
+However, this evolution was not always well received by society; it was often seen as non-normative or un-American due to its provocation of gender roles, race, and national identity.
+This evolution began in the 1920s with the emergence of the Pelonas, followed by Pachucas in the 1940s, Chicanas in the 1970s, and Cholas in the 1990s each reflecting social and cultural situations of the time.
+These styles ultimately functioned as forms of political and cultural expression that challenged dominant ideas around race, gender, class, and respectability.

-Pelonas – 20s
+Pelonas – 1920s

-Las Pelonas, meaning "the shorthaired/bald girls," is a style that emerged in the U.S-Mexico borderlands during the early 20th century and served as a form of rebellion against traditional gender roles and societal expectations.
+Las Pelonas, meaning "the short-haired/bald girls," is a style that emerged in the U.S-Mexico borderlands during the early 20th century and served as a form of rebellion against traditional gender roles and societal expectations.
 The name refers to the bobbed haircuts that these women had.
 This style, characterized by short haircuts, masculine clothing, and bold accessories, challenged the media's perception of femininity and empowered women to express themselves.
 By rejecting restrictive dress codes, Las Pelonas created a new standard for female fashion that celebrated individuality and self-expression.
 The media would often use the recognizability of the pelona image to perpetuate negative stereotypes.
 This led to violence in the streets directed towards las pelonas for their choice of fashion.